is part of the Global Exhibitions Division of Informa PLC

 For many REITs and REOCs, development is one of their key growth strategies in today’s market.
 The economics of building new assets have been compelling when compared with cap rates to buy existing ones.
 Are development strategies the result of cap rate compression that has priced REITs out of acquisition?
 But with rising land and construction costs, is the pro forma starting to change and associated risk increasing?
 This panel will examine these and other questions in greater detail.
 How are REITs equipped to execute development strategies when their original structure was not designed with this capability in mind?
 How does management overcome these challenges?
 What have been the experiences of REITs to-date with new developments?
 What have been the “actual” returns?
 How are development returns being measured?
 What are best practices in reporting success?
 Should development oriented REITs become low or no dividend corporations?
 How have U.S. REIT experiences compared with Canadian developments?
 Are REITs making appropriate profit from development to compensate investors for level of risk?
 From where will development talent come?
 How can REITs balance the need for disclosure regarding new developments in order to enhance value with the need to keep many aspects private for negotiating or approval reasons?

 This appears to be an interesting time in Canada for potential M&A activity in the public real estate markets.
 The first part of this session will be framed around what has transpired, why and what might be on the horizon.
+Three year Canadian REIT index total return is 5% annualized.
+Although the yield is not as strong as in the past, “smart money” is investing and committing their capital in Canadian REITs (e.g. the Weston family, Blackstone, new funds from Slate, Starlight).
+What do they see that others don’t?
+What is their investment thesis?
 This session will also examine best practices for merger and acquisition activities.
 How should potential bids be approached?
-The conversation will move into specialty (e.g. seniors housing, hotels and hospitality, data centres) and smaller REITs.
 What IPOs are potentially on the horizon?
 Could we expect REITs focused on servicing the cannabis market?
-Three year Canadian REIT index total return is 5% annualized.
-Although the yield is not strong, “smart money” is investing and committing their capital in Canadian REITs (e.g. Blackstone, the Weston family, new funds from Slate, Starlight).
-What do they see that others don’t?
-What are their investment theses?

 What defines a “best in class” REIT?
 Franchise value and high quality tenants?
 A creative and adaptive management team?
 Their total return strategy vs. income and cash flow strategy?
 Does the ideal business model of a REIT include: a consistent payout; well defined growth prospects; dividend growth potential; strong management, governance and board composition; attracting and keeping talent; and a portfolio of quality assets?
 Do investors focus more on AFFO, NAV growth, or risk (geographic exposure vs. little diversification vs. debt ratio vs. development)?
 Since REITs have been in existence in Canada for 25 years, there has been a considerable evolution in the scope and strategies of how REITs function, their management platform, and their activities as investors, developers and asset managers.
 This session will examine key elements of a REIT in 2018 and discuss what are the best practices that lead to a strong and successful entity in the current public market and going forward.
 What does the REIT of the future look like: bigger or smaller?
 More small cap REITs, e.g. specialist products: storage, cannabis, healthcare?
 Restructured, e.g. Boardwalk, Cominar, Artis, Choice, CREIT?